dentarg/auth0-blog/_posts/2017-10-24-chromedevsummit-summary-day-one.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">4 Selective Image Strategies for PWA cc <a href="https://twitter.com/cloudinary?ref_src=twsrc%5Etfw">@cloudinary</a> <a href="https://twitter.com/hashtag/ChromeDevSummit?src=hash&amp;ref_src=twsrc%5Etfw">#ChromeDevSummit</a> <a href="https://twitter.com/hashtag/PWAJourney?src=hash&amp;ref_src=twsrc%5Etfw">#PWAJourney</a> <a href="https://t.co/WqcaZKV6lh">pic.twitter.com/WqcaZKV6lh</a></p>&mdash; Chrome Dev Summit 🔥 (@unicodeveloper) <a href="https://twitter.com/unicodeveloper/status/922557993698258944?ref_src=twsrc%5Etfw">October 23, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 **Evaluate** involves measuring performance at the end of the project.
-Comparing the audits fron the initial report with the report at the end of the PWA implementation and providing business justifications for your new implementation.
+Comparing the audits from the initial report with the report at the end of the PWA implementation and providing business justifications for your new implementation.
 She emphasized that metrics are helpful, but they are only metrics.
 Nothing is better than actually checking user reactions to your product.
 Pay special attention to analytics and the voice of your users.

 {% include tweet_quote.html quote_text="Metrics are helpful, but they are only metrics." %}